rambasnet/CPP-Fundamentals/README.md

 ## Run or Use notebooks natively

 - clone the repository locally once the tools are installed
-- open a terminal and cd into this cloned repo and run jupyter notebook
+- open a terminal and `cd` into this cloned repo and run jupyter notebook

     ```bash
         cd <CPP Fundamentals repo folder>
-        conda activate cpp
+        conda activate cpp # activate virtualenv cpp if created
         jupyter notebook
     ```

 - Enter ctrl+c to stop jupyter notebook from the terminal where its running from
 - $ conda deactivate # to deactivate the virtual env and go back to base installation

-## Run notebooks using VS Code

-- alternatively, VS Code can be used to load and execute notebooks
-- VS Code will help you find the right plugins if missing to render and execute notebooks

 ## Demo programs and sample solutions